-The Accelerated Bachelor’s/Master’s Program is for UMBC undergraduates who make their intentions known to both their undergraduate advisor and the appropriate graduate program director, usually in their junior year.
-Academic departments hosting accelerated Bachelor’s / Master’s students will reference the program on their individual program pages.
+The Accelerated Graduate Program is for UMBC undergraduates who wish to double count credits toward both their bachelor’s degree and a certificate or master’s degree.
+Interested students must make their intentions known to both their undergraduate advisor and the appropriate graduate program director, usually in their junior year.

 Applying to the Accelerated Program

-To participate in this program, students must complete the Application for the Accelerated Bachelor’s/Master’s Program.
-Both the student’s undergraduate advisor and the Program Director for the graduate program in which they intend to take classes will need to sign off on the Bachelor’s/Master’s Accelerated application.
+To participate in this program, students must complete the Application for the Accelerated Program.
+Both the student’s undergraduate advisor and the Program Director for the graduate program in which they intend to take classes will need to sign off on the application.

 An undergraduate may apply to participate in an accelerated program even if the desired graduate program is in a department other than the one in which the student is majoring.